menu

 Greenville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Greenville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.42% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Greenville is quite a bit lower than the national average among all cities of 21.84%: just 10.42% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Greenville in 2022 was $99,493, which is wealthy relative to California and the nation.
 This equates to an annual income of $397,972 for a family of four.